 The FCO (Foreign and Commonwealth Office) and WHO (World Health Organisation) provide up-to-date guidance on where it’s safe to travel and will sometimes advise against travelling to specific locations.
-In essence, this could be because of natural disaster, disease outbreaks or political problems.
+This could be because of natural disaster, disease outbreaks or political problems.

 If you want to claim, you’ll need to make sure you’re not travelling to a destination where these organisations have advised against visiting.